Biden to tackle cybersecurity with tech, finance leaders

 Though ransomware is one focus of Wednesday’s gathering, the purpose of the meeting is broader and centered on identifying the “root causes of malicious cyber activities” and ways in which the private sector can help bolster cybersecurity, said a senior administration official who briefed reporters about the gathering on the condition of anonymity.

-Among the expected guests at Wednesday's summit are Apple chief executive Tim Cook, Amazon chief executive Andy Jassy and Sundar Pichai, the CEO of Alphabet, Google's parent companies.
-The tech industry is also expected to be represented by the leaders of IBM, Microsoft and ADP.
+Among the expected guests at Wednesday's meeting are Apple chief executive Tim Cook, Amazon chief executive Andy Jassy and Sundar Pichai, the CEO of Alphabet Inc., Google's parent company.
+The tech industry is also expected to be represented by the leaders of IBM, Microsoft and Automatic Data Processing.
 Besides Biden, multiple cabinet secretaries and national security officials will represent the administration.

 The meeting is taking place as Biden's national security team has been consumed by the troop withdrawal in Afghanistan and the chaotic evacuation of Americans and Afghan citizens.
-The fact that the meeting remained on the calendar indicates that cybersecurity is a major agenda item for the administration.
+The fact the meeting remained on the calendar underscores how the administration regards cybersecurity as a major agenda item, with a senior administration official describing Wednesday's event as a “call to action.”

 Financial industry executives are also expected, including the chief executives of Bank of America and JPMorgan Chase, as well as representatives from the energy, education and insurance sectors.